mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Identity of indiscernibles
 Leibniz's notion of equality: given any `x` and `y`, `x = y` iff given any predicate `P`, `P(x)` = `P(y)`, `∀xy(x ≡ y ⇔ ∀P(Px ≡ Py))`.

-## Immediate inference
-Immediate inference is the operation of drawing an inference from a single premise; an inference drawn from a single premise.

 ## Informal logic
 Informal logic is the study of natural language arguments.
 The study of fallacies is an important branch of informal logic.
 Since much informal argument is not strictly speaking deductive, on some conceptions of logic, informal logic is not logic at all.